Create a Community Event: Holiday Cookie Exchange

 Follow these steps and you’ll enjoy a perfect party with friends, food, festive cheer, and enough sweets to last you the rest of the season.
 Plus, you’ll enjoy plenty of new recipes to test out when your stash runs out.
 Now that’s a sweet deal.

 As we develop community, we want to see how you live or play at Bay Meadows and beyond.
-Share your fun San Mateo lifestyle photos with our community by using #baymeadowslife and check out our twitter and Instagram profiles to stay updated on everything #baymeadowslife related.
-For easier event, photo, and building updates, make sure to follow our Facebook page.
+Share your fun San Mateo lifestyle photos with our community by using #baymeadowslife and check out our X (formerly Twitter) and Instagram profiles to stay updated on everything #baymeadowslife related.
+For easier event, photo, and new apartment release events, make sure to follow our Facebook page.